mybatis/jpetstore-6/README.md

 ![mybatis-jpetstore](https://mybatis.org/images/mybatis-logo.png)

-JPetStore 6 is a full web application built on top of MyBatis 3, Spring 5 and Stripes.
+JPetStore 6 is a full web application built on top of MyBatis 3 and Spring 7.

 ## Other versions that you may want to know about